 Aviva Directory » People & Daily Life » Relationships

-Literally, the word relationship means "the way in which two or more concepts, objects, or people are connected, or the act of being connected."
-In the context of this directory, the focus is the connectedness of people.
-Dating, marriage, friendships, and familial relationships are just some of the examples of relationships.
+The word relationship literally means "the way in which two or more concepts, objects, or people are connected, or the act of being connected."
+In this context, however, the focus will be on connectedness between people.

 Categories